LGBTQ rights in Mozambique: Discrimination protections

-The new Labor Law (No. 13/2023), which repealed Law No. 23/2007, does not provide explicit protections for LGBT people.
+The new Labor Law (No. 13/2023), which repealed Law No. 23/2007, does not provide explicit protections for LGBTQ people.
 It came into effect in February 2024.
-Previosuly, article 4 of the 23/2007 Labour Law (Lei 23/2007 de Lei de Trabalho) provided for "non-discrimination on grounds of sexual orientation, race or HIV/AIDS status".
+Previously, article 4 of the 23/2007 Labour Law (Lei 23/2007 de Lei de Trabalho) provided for "non-discrimination on grounds of sexual orientation, race or HIV/AIDS status".
 Article 5 of the law granted employees a right to privacy, relating to "the private and personal lives of employees, such as their family lives, personal relationships, sex lives, state of health and their political and religious convictions."
 Article 108 of the law provided that "all employees, whether nationals or foreigners, without distinction based on sex, sexual orientation, ... have the right to receive a wage and to enjoy equal benefits for equal work".

 In line with most other former Portuguese African colonies, Mozambique is reported to be one of the most tolerant countries in Africa towards gays and lesbians.
 While the Government has reported fairly little on LGBTQ rights, all of what has been said has been positive.
-It is one of the only few countries in Africa to offer any form of discrimination protections for LGBT people.
+It is one of the only few countries in Africa to offer any form of discrimination protections for LGBTQ people.